 Here’s the scoop: Members Service was headed by none other than – you guessed it – Leslie Greyling, who along with two other executives, Arthur S. Feher Jr. and Daniel M. Boyar, was indicted in March 1996 for charges including conspiracy, stock fraud, and money laundering.

-Greyling was sentenced to one year in prison and was later deported to South Africa.
+Greyling was sentenced to one year in prison and was later deported to England.

 Feher was convicted of unregistered securities fraud in what was said to be “the first criminal case involving a scheme to avoid registering securities under a regulation governing sales to foreigners.”
 Facing a 25-year sentence, he fled to Mexico where in late 1996 he died of a heart attack.